learnenough/sample_app_6th_ed/HELP.md

 Rails or configuring your system, I suggest posting to [Stack Overflow](http://stackoverflow.com/).
 This will allow other people running into your issue (and not just those following the Rails Tutorial) to benefit from the discussion.
-You can also try asking your question on the [Rails IRC channel (#rubyonrails)](http://webchat.freenode.net/?channels=rubyonrails) to get live assistance from other Rails programmers.
 For issues deploying to [Heroku](http://heroku.com/), please contact [Heroku technical support](http://support.heroku.com/).